 - Start by preheating the oven to 350 degrees F.

-- Rinse and drain your can of chickpeas.
-(If using home-cooked chickpeas, you'll need 1 and a ½ cups.)
+- Rinse and drain your can of chickpeas, making sure to dry them well.
+(If using home-cooked chickpeas, you'll need 1 and a 1/2 cups.)
 When done, set aside.

 - Assemble your food processor.
 Add the cloves of garlic by themselves, and process until the cloves are minced.